 B&A applauds our industry’s progress toward making the built world more equitable and welcoming to all, but we know there is more work to be done.
 Inspired by our clients, we have taken a humble approach and asked ourselves, “what should we be doing to help create more accessible and representative space for all?”
 For us, this means we take responsibility on every level, from the individual to the organization.
 This includes how and what we construct for our clients.
 By examining and adjusting our own culture first, we are better able to support our staff, promote these values for our clients and provide positive influence in the marketplace.
 This is our springboard to creating meaningful change in our industry and for our world.

-What started as a modest initiative has grown into a robust Diversity & Inclusion (D&I) Group conceived and led by What started as an earnest, yet modest, initiative has grown into a robust Diversity & Inclusion (D&I) Group conceived and led by B&A employees.
+What started as a modest initiative has grown into a robust Diversity & Inclusion (D&I) Group conceived and led by B&A employees.
 The foremost goal of this group is to provide a platform for team members to receive formal support and accountability and expect tangible, timely action toward diversity and inclusion initiatives.
 The group includes three committees, each with distinct focus: LGBTQ+, multicultural, and women.
 The D&I Group steers B&A-led resources and recommends actions to make positive changes with a focus on those underrepresented in the A/E/C industry.

 How We’re Showing Up